 Dunbar’s number is the cognitive limit to the number of people with whom one can maintain stable social relationships.
 It is often cited as ~150 people but breaks down into a series of numbers.
-Which is 5, 15, 50, 150, 500, 1500 relating to close friends, good friends, casual friends, acquaintances and names you can put to faces.
+These are 5, 15, 50, 150, 500, 1500, relating to close friends, good friends, casual friends, acquaintances and names you can put to faces.
 These groupings align with the amount and type of contact between people in the groups.

 Although organisations are created, they have many similarities with naturally occurring communities.
 As social beings, we create social ties in the workplace, so it makes sense that communities of practice would have these similarities.